hajarzaid/hajarzaid.github.io/blogs/blog2.md

 remain stable.
 Many of these ideas fit naturally into a Lipschitz-based framing.

-#### Feulner and Clopath (2021).
+#### Feulner and Clopath (2021)

-They show that drift in recurrent networks with short-term plasticity tends to lie in the null space of the decoder.
-This keeps performance stable even when internal activity changes.
+They show that in recurrent networks with short-term plasticity, drift tends to lie in the null space of the decoder.
+This helps keep performance stable even as internal activity changes.
 As they put it:

-> *\"Our findings give a new perspective, showing that recurrent weight
-> changes do not necessarily lead to change in the neural manifold.
-On
-> the contrary, successful learning is naturally constrained to a common
+> *"Our findings give a new perspective, showing that recurrent weight changes do not necessarily lead to change in the neural manifold.
+On the contrary, successful learning is naturally constrained to a common subspace."*

-> subspace.\"*
+So the code can shift, but only along directions that do not mess with the output.
+That is the kind of constraint I am trying to make more explicit here.

+---

-#### Kaufman et al. (2014).
+#### Kaufman et al. (2014)

-A paper that has parallels to what I described as "Lipschitz Perserving Paths":
+This paper formalizes something very close to what I called a Lipschitz-preserving path.
+They break up neural activity changes into two components:

-> *\"Formally, any activity changes in output-null dimensions fall in
-> the null space of $W$.
-Conversely, activity changes in output-potent
-> dimensions fall in the row space of $W$.\"*
+> *"Formally, any activity changes in output-null dimensions fall in the null space of $W$.
+Conversely, activity changes in output-potent dimensions fall in the row space of $W$."*

+So again, the idea is that the system can move around internally, but it has to do so in a way that does not spill into the directions that affect behavior.
+The row space is where it gets risky.

+---

-#### Rokni et al. (2007), Druckmann and Chklovskii (2012), Ajemian et al. (2013), and Singh et al. (2019).
+#### Rokni et al. (2007), Druckmann and Chklovskii (2012), Ajemian et al. (2013), Singh et al. (2019)

-Several theoretical studies have proposed that consistent readout can be maintained if drift occurs in directions orthogonal to coding dimensions.
-This idea is often referred to as drift within a "null coding space."
+A lot of theoretical work has pointed to this same structure.
+Drift can happen, but as long as it stays in dimensions orthogonal to coding dimensions, the readout still works.
+This has been called drift in a "null coding space":

-> *\"Theoretical work has proposed that a consistent readout of a
-> representation can be achieved if drift in neural activity patterns
-> occurs in dimensions of population activity that are orthogonal to
-> coding dimensions --- in a 'null coding space' (Rokni et al., 2007;
-> Druckmann and Chklovskii, 2012; Ajemian et al., 2013; Singh et al.,
-> 2019).
-This can be facilitated by neural representations that consist
-> of low-dimensional dynamics distributed over many neurons \...
-> Redundancy could therefore permit substantial reconfiguration of
-> tuning in single cells without disrupting neural codes (Druckmann and
-> Chklovskii, 2012).\"*

-The paper goes on to say that :
+> *"Theoretical work has proposed that a consistent readout of a representation can be achieved if drift in neural activity patterns occurs in dimensions of population activity that are orthogonal to coding dimensions — in a 'null coding space' (Rokni et al., 2007; Druckmann and Chklovskii, 2012; Ajemian et al., 2013; Singh et al., 2019).
+This can be facilitated by neural representations that consist of low-dimensional dynamics distributed over many neurons...
+Redundancy could therefore permit substantial reconfiguration of tuning in single cells without disrupting neural codes (Druckmann and Chklovskii, 2012)."*

+Then later they go further and say:

-> *\"We show that drift is systematically constrained far above chance, facilitating a linear weighted readout of behavioral >variables."\"*
+> *"We show that drift is systematically constrained far above chance, facilitating a linear weighted readout of behavioral variables."*

 and

-> *“Drift is systematically constrained, such that a simple linear readout can extract task information from the population at any given time, and modest plasticity can compensate for the component of drift that does affect the coding dimensions.”\"*
+> *"Drift is systematically constrained, such that a simple linear readout can extract task information from the population at any given time, and modest plasticity can compensate for the component of drift that does affect the coding dimensions."*

-This means that outside of the the null space where neural activity drifts, the changes are not arbitrary or highly erratic; instead, they are bounded and structured so that a simple, smooth (i.e., low-Lipschitz) linear decoder can still extract task-relevant information reliably.
+So even when drift is not in the null space, it is not chaotic.
+The changes are still bounded and structured, and the readout can keep working because the distortion is under control.
+That sounds a lot like saying the system is Lipschitz.

+---

-All of these point to the same conclusion.
-Stability doesn't require fixing the code.
-It requires that change respects some structural constraint.
-The idea here is to make that constraint explicit using Lipschitz continuity, and to use it to reason about what learning is really doing.
+All of these papers are pointing at the same idea.
+Stability does not require freezing the neural code.
+It just requires that change happens along specific directions or within certain bounds.
+What I am trying to do here is show that Lipschitz continuity captures that kind of structure cleanly, and gives us a way to reason about what a good learning rule actually has to preserve.